Navigation

 What is the deadline for submission of a site plan?
 What is typical timeframe for review?

-Site plans submitted prior to noon each Tuesday are typically scheduled for placement on a City Commission agenda three to four weeks later.
-Multiple copies of a site plan are submitted to the Planning Office.
-These are distributed to various in-house departments and public utility agencies for review and comment.
-The Planning Office coordinates the review and prepares a report to the City Commission with recommendations for action.
+Site plans submitted prior to noon each Tuesday are typically reviewed within 4 – 6 weeks.
+Two paper copies and an electronic copy of a site plan are submitted to the Planning Office.
+These are electronically distributed to various in-house departments and public utility agencies for review and comment.
+The assigned planner coordinates the review and prepares a report to the Planning Director with recommendations for action.
 A building permit may not be issued [by the Development Services Division] for a new development until a site plan has been approved and all conditions of approval have been met.

 What are conditional uses?